herzogdemeuron/BIMlight/README.md

 ### Upgrading from a previous install

-The `rhyton` core library now lives in this repository under `lib\rhyton\`.
-The updated **DT Update** routine removes the old standalone `rhyton` folder under `C:\HdM-DT\RhinoToolbarExtensions\` after a successful BIMlight update, once the bundled files are present.
-A generic Power BI template ships in `powerbi-templates\`; **DT Update** additionally installs the HdM internal templates to `C:\HdM-DT\RhinoToolbarExtensions\powerbi-templates\`.
+The `rhyton` core library is bundled in this repository under `lib\rhyton\`.
+If an older standalone `rhyton` folder still sits under `C:\HdM-DT\RhinoToolbarExtensions\`, Rhino may load it instead of the bundled library; BIMlight raises a clear error when that happens, so remove the old folder. **DT Update** does this automatically.
 Close Rhino before updating so it does not keep the old library loaded in memory.
 The existing BIMlight Python search path remains valid.

-If you installed manually, confirm the bundled files are present and remove the old standalone folders yourself.
-Leaving the old `rhyton` folder in place means Rhino may load it instead of the bundled library; BIMlight raises a clear error when that happens.
-A leftover search path entry pointing at the deleted folder is harmless.

 ### Export files

 Default CSV/JSON exports are written to `C:\temp\BIMlight\`, created when needed.
 Power BI uses `C:\temp\BIMlight\powerbi.json`.
 The folder sits outside the repository so reinstalling BIMlight cannot delete it.
-Explicit export destinations are unchanged; existing output files are not moved.

 **Start Power BI** offers the templates from both locations in one list: the generic template bundled in `powerbi-templates\`, and the HdM internal templates from `C:\HdM-DT\RhinoToolbarExtensions\powerbi-templates\`.
 Either location is skipped without a warning when it is not installed or holds no templates, so the command works with one, both or neither.
 All templates read `C:\temp\BIMlight\powerbi.json`.